ejoc1103/udacityProject4/README.md

 ## Get Up and Running

 To run you will need to
 npm install
 npm run build-prod
 npm run start
+In a second terminal
 npm run build-dev